SonarSource/gh-action-lt-backlog/CreateNote/ReadMe.md

 ### `column-id`

 ID of the Kanban column where the card should be created.
+[This page](../docs/github.md) explains how this can be obtained.

 ### `note`